MSD Animal Health Modern Slavery Statement 2025

 Standards: Upholding and maintaining company standards on modern slavery and human trafficking.
 These are embedded in our Global Policy on Labour & Human Rights and reflected in our Public Policy Statement on Human Rights.

 Investigations.
-All allegations of misconduct are investigated in accordance with our company’s Compliance Issues Visibility Response (“CIVR”) process, which promotes confidentiality, dignity
+Investigating all allegations of misconduct in accordance with our company’s Compliance Issues Visibility Response (“CIVR”) process, which promotes confidentiality, dignity and respect, objectivity, promptness, and non-retaliation.
+The process is independently overseen and managed by the Global Investigations team

 Corrective Action.
 We take violations seriously.
 Corrective and disciplinary actions are taken against individual employees who are determined to have engaged in misconduct based on the findings of an investigation.